Skip to content

 bash

-mc admin policy set s3 nix-cache-write user=nixbuilder
+mc admin policy attach s3 nix-cache-write -user nixbuilder

 Allow anonymous users to download files without authentication, so all Nix servers can pull data directly from this S3 cache: